austinpalmer/CS-230-Project3-Product-Analysis/README.md

-# Summarize the project amd what problem it was solving:
+# Summarize the project and what problem it was solving:
 The purpose of this program is to allow a user to analyze the purchase frequency of a certain product and read/write files based on input.
 This program uses both Python and C++ to best analyze large amounts of data.